Marcelobbr/thesis/README.md

 │   │   ├── heatmap.png                                     # Image exported to the thesis document.
 ├── docs                                                    # documents related to the thesis ├── notebooks
-│   ├── 01_tesseract_ocr.ipynb                              # It transform image files (.tif) into text files (.txt) by applying Optical Character Recognition with the program Tesseract.
+│   ├── 01_tesseract_ocr.ipynb                              # It transforms image files (.tif) into text files (.txt) by applying Optical Character Recognition with the program Tesseract.
 (NEEDS REFACTORING)
 │   ├── 02_text_processing.ipynb                            # It does data cleansing operations, mainly with regular expressions.
 (NEEDS REFACTORING)
 │   ├── 03_build_sql_database_docs.ipynb                    # it stores .txt files of each document into SQLite.
 │   ├── 04_1_topic_model_tests.ipynb                        # It tests various different versions of topic modeling and saves each.